AlcoholRehabHelp Logo

 What is Alcoholics Anonymous (AA)?

-Al-Anon is a similar group, except it is for the family members and friends of those struggling with an alcohol problem.
+Al-Anon is a group similar to AA.
+It’s for the family members and friends of those struggling with an alcohol problem.

 Benefits of Alcoholics Anonymous

 There are plenty of benefits for people involved in mutual support groups like AA.
-People are more likely to remain abstinent than those who attempt to quit drinking alone.
+People in support groups are more likely to remain abstinent than those who attempt to quit drinking alone.

 Other benefits of AA include: